-Courses and Tuition (2012 dates below)
+Courses and Tuition

 The Cornwall Harp Centre is based at Trehawsa, the home of harpist Sarah Deere-Jones LRAM LGSM.
 Situated in north Cornwall about 5 miles south of Bude, it is an old Victorian house which is set in a secluded valley facing the sea with 11 acres of pasture and mature Oak forest, with poultry sheep and horses.
 The specially designed green oak framed music room is the setting for the weekend courses.